Vintage Hollywood in Los Angeles is an extract from the Lonely Planets book Culture Trails.

 www.dorchestercollection.com; tel +1 310 887 2777; 9641 Sunset Blvd; 7am-1.30am

 Wind west on Sunset Blvd all the way to the Pacific Ocean, where the seaside town of Santa Monica was reimagined by Raymond Chandler as ‘Bay City’.
 It was filled with corrupt cops, two-faced women and rough-and-tumble mobsters, as seen in the 1946 movie adaptation of Chandler’s novel The Big Sleep, starring Humphrey Bogart and siren Lauren Bacall.

-You won’t find offshore gambling ships or bootleggers here anymore, but you can walk out onto the pier like Marlowe moodily did.
+You won’t find offshore gambling ships or bootleggers here anymore, but you can walk out onto Santa Monica Pier like Marlowe moodily did.
 It best evokes Chandler’s chilling novels on foggy, moonless nights.

 santamonicapier.org; tel +1 310 458 8901; pier 24hr